clumsy48/code-solution-2/README.md

 2) Storage estimates : 360tb (Defined in Database design section)

 **Features:**
-`1)Count of users visted a page by minute,day,week,month,year.
+1) Count of users visted a page by minute,day,week,month,year.
-2)Count of users by region , Browser , operating sytem, Gender , Age group (0-10,11-17,18-30,31-40,above 40).
+2) Count of users by region , Browser , operating sytem, Gender , Age group (0-10,11-17,18-30,31-40,above 40).
-3)Count of new users vs existing users.`
+3) Count of new users vs existing users.

 **Database Design :**
 `Since we are dealing with large volumes/scale of data and it needs to be highly available , therefore NoSql DyanmoDb will be ideal